 The attorneys at Silverberg Zalantis LLC have both defended and brought adverse possession claims.
 An adverse possession claim is brought by a person who is not the record owner of the property, but nonetheless, claims ownership of the property.
 In New York, a person attempting to prove ownership under the adverse possession doctrine, must satisfy both: (1) the statutory basis under Real Property Actions and Proceeding Law § 522 (i.e. that the property subject to the adverse possession claim was "cultivated or improved" or "protected by a substantial enclosure") and (2) the common law elements of an adverse possession claim (i.e. that the possession was "hostile, under a claim of right, actual, open, notorious, and exclusive, and it must have been continuous for the statutory period.").
 There is a presumption that the record owner has possession of the property and the burden of proving "all the facts necessary to constitute adverse possession is upon the one who asserts it."

-At Silverberg Zalantis LLP, we are familiar with the intricacies of the case-law developed involving adverse possession.
+At Silverberg Zalantis LLC, we are familiar with the intricacies of the case-law developed involving adverse possession.
 This is important, because many times, adverse possession claims rely heavily on the facts.